eShine Boat Care

 Comment from a British Columbia boater (March 2008)

 After I read all the comments on this site I was confident to search for the boat in U.S. ...
 Six weeks of searching, I found one from a dealer.
-For $75 they did all the paperwork including trailer {recall - no longer required} and permit to drive.
+For $75 they did all the paperwork including trailer and permit to drive.
 I did not have to pay State tax. ...
 The border issue was a breeze - paid GST, PST, and some inspection at Canadian customs.
 Don't forget to buy a trailer binder policy to attach the liability of the towing vehicle - cost me $29 for 1 week which gave me time to take it to Canadian Tire.
 I faxed FORM 1 (RIV), paid online, and emailed a request for FORM 2 - received in 24 hours.
 The only thing that bothered me was transporting a $31k boat from Bellingham to home without boat insurance.
 When I crossed to U.S., I said 'I'm going to pick up my boat' and they did not ask how am I going to pay it.
 Had a bad experience at Canadian Tire - long story.
 Thanks to all the people who shared info to this site.

 Comment from Chris From Toronto (April 2008)